MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/12/devtools-120.md

 <!-- Subtitle: Debug source code by having Copilot explain lines of code.
 You can ask Copilot to read lines of code for you and describe what the code is doing for an easier time debugging. -->
 <!-- todo: the above is from Welcome 119 -->

-You can now ask DevTools to explain any error, warning, or code snippet by using Copilot in Edge:
+You can now ask DevTools to explain any Console error, Console warning, or code snippet by using Copilot in Edge:

 ![Explain with Copilot in DevTools](./devtools-120-images/copilot-error-explanation.png)